MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-sdk-vs-code.md

 >[!TIP]
 >Before creating an extension project, it is recommended that you create a new folder where you'll store your extension project.
 During the creation of a new project, if no folder is selected, the Power Query SDK will help you locate or create a new folder before creating your extension project.

-Once in Visual Studio Code, In the main *Explorer* pane of Visual Studio Code, you will be able to see a section with the name **Power Query SDK**.
+Once in Visual Studio Code, In the main *Explorer* pane of Visual Studio Code, you'll be able to see a section with the name **Power Query SDK**.
 This section will have only one button that reads *Create an extension project*.
-Click this button.
+Select this button.

 ![Create a new extension project button in Visual Studio Code](media/power-query-sdk-vs-code/create-new-extension.jpg)